Willi Sänger: Life

 During World War II, Willi Sänger worked extensively as an illegal labor functionary of the Communist Party.
-On behalf of the Communist Party leadership he put together reports indicating the political mood of the population.
+On behalf of the KPD leadership he put together reports indicating the political mood of the population.
 From about 1938, Willi Sänger was a member of Robert Uhrig's resistance group.
-After their defeat in 1942, he joined the largest opposition group in the German Communist Party with Anton Saefkow, Franz Jacob and Bernhard Bästlein.
-There he worked mainly as liaison to the Leipzig Schumann-Engert-Kresse Group of Georg Schumann.
+After their defeat in 1942, he joined the largest opposition group in the KPD with Anton Saefkow, Franz Jacob and Bernhard Bästlein.
+There he worked mainly as liaison to the Leipzig Schumann–Engert–Kresse Group of Georg Schumann.
 From the government printing office he purchased the Gestapo’s "German wanted list".
 This allowed some anti-Nazis to be notified and saved from arrest and death.

 The Saefkow Jacob Bästlein organization was betrayed by an informer in early July 1944, and Willi Sänger was arrested on 6 July 1944.
 On 21 October 1944, he was sentenced to death by beheading by the People's Court.
 His execution was carried out on 27 November 1944 at the Brandenburg-Görden Prison.
 He is buried in the central cemetery / Zentralfriedhof Friedrichsfelde in Berlin.